 There’s always a demand for corrections officers, who are employed to maintain security in prisons and other high-security compounds.
 Corrections offices ensure that prisoners stay in line and follow the rules of the institution.

 Most employers require corrections officers to have a bachelor’s degree.
 If you wish, while you’re pursuing your bachelor’s degree in criminal justice, you can simultaneously earn a corrections certificate as well.

 Legal firms provide job opportunities to a variety of legal assistants, paralegals, and other types of employees.
 These staff members are able to assist the firm’s lawyers and their clients with a wide range of valuable services.
-By having legal certification, you’ll be better qualified for job opportunities that might open up in local and regional law firms.
+By earning a legal certificate, you may be better qualified for job opportunities that might open up in local and regional law firms.

-With law enforcement certification, you can get the training you need for administrative work helping law enforcement officers.
-In addition, law enforcement certification can give you the training you need to become a peace office or a certified professional criminal investigator.
+With a law enforcement certificate, you can get the training you need for administrative work helping law enforcement officers.
+In addition, a certificate in law enforcement can give you the training you need to become a peace office or a certified professional criminal investigator.

-Getting criminal justice certification gives you the opportunity to find out if you really want a career in criminal justice.
+Getting a criminal justice certificate gives you the opportunity to find out if you really want a career in criminal justice.
 For example, if you’re interested in the law but not sure if you want to pursue a legal career, a paralegal assistant job might be ideal for you.
 Likewise, if you love courtroom drama, consider working as a certified municipal clerk or court reporter.
-Criminal justice certifications can help you achieve these goals and enter into these specialized fields.
+A certificate in criminal justice can help you achieve these goals and enter into these specialized fields.
 Likewise, a criminal justice certificate can give you the extra edge you need to win a job, especially if you live in a highly populated area with a lot of job applicants.